Our salient human rights

 • What actions have we taken so far?

-Own operations: Within our own company, we have strong policies and procedures in place to ensure fair working conditions for our employees worldwide.
+Within our own company, we have strong policies and procedures in place to ensure fair working conditions for our employees worldwide.
 We’re committed to respecting human rights and complying with local laws in every country where we operate.
-We work closely with our local human resource colleagues to make sure that our global policies are followed locally, and we provide country-specific guidelines and involve employee representation when necessary.
+We work closely with our local human resource colleagues to make sure that our global policies are being followed locally, and that they are compliant with local legislation and practice.
+We provide country-specific guidelines and involve employee representation where necessary.

 As we expand globally, we understand the importance of ensuring compliance with labour rights from the very beginning when we enter a new country and hire local employees.
 We have an internal country entry model in place to ensure that we offer fair and competitive employment terms and benefits that comply with local laws.